amoeba-rb/amoeba/README.md

 This example will copy all of a post's tags and authors, but not its comments.
 It will also nullify the publishing date and dissociate the post from its original topic.
 It will also preprocess the post's fields as in the previous preprocessing example.

 Note that, because of precedence, inclusive style is used and the list of exclude fields is never consulted.
-Additionally, the `enable` method is redundant because amoeba is automatically enabled when using `include_field`.
+Additionally, the `enable` method is redundant because amoeba is automatically enabled when using `include_association`.

 The preprocessing directives are run after child records are copied andare run in this order.